marcoalopez/strength_envelopes/README.md

 - Open the notebook locally on your computer, i.e. the notebook is stored on your hard disk.
 This is the fastest way to open and interact with a notebook and always have access to it.
 This requires, however, installing a Python distribution that includes Jupyter and several Python scientific libraries (see _Requirements & Python installation_ below) and download the notebooks. _A link to download all the notebooks available soon!_
 - Open the notebook on remote servers as a web application (e.g. in [mybinder.org](https://mybinder.org/) or [Google Colab](https://colab.research.google.com/)).
 The process of loading the notebook in this way can be quite slow, depending on its size, but it has the advantage of requiring nothing more than a browser and an internet connection. _More details on this modality coming soon!_

 Lastly, there are exceptional Jupyter notebook video tutorials on the web (others not so much).
-For example, this one here https://www.youtube.com/watch?v=HW29067qVWk
+For example, this one: https://www.youtube.com/watch?v=HW29067qVWk

 > **Are you an educator interested in using Jupyter notebooks as an educational tool?** Check the superb free book [Teaching and Learning with Jupyter](https://jupyter4edu.github.io/jupyter-edu-book/).